 After a young challenger almost beat Rep. Carolyn Maloney in last Spring’s 2018 Democratic Primary, the 12th District’s “safe seat” is very winnable, by a real progressive inside the Democratic Party.

 Yes, it was frustrating to lose those court battles and get knocked off the ballot.
 But I’m grateful for what I learned.
-With a little wisdom under my belt, I can lay out a new strategy to win a seat in the US Congress, in 2020.
+With a little wisdom under my belt, I can lay out a new strategy for a progressive to win this seat in the US Congress, in 2020.

 AOC and Sander in DC, November 2017, American University, Brand New Congress conference.